 - Land and freshwater snails from the German Miocene: It might not seem so today, but Miocene Germany was a subtropical forested land, sporting a huge diversity of snails.
 See these paleoenvironments and its snaily inhabitants [HERE].

 - Predation marks on snail shells: Mysterious holes were found on the shells of some freshwater snails.
 A “crime scene investigation” revealed the culprit.
 Learn more [HERE].

-- The use of land and freshwater snails in paleoecology: These snails have some properties that make them perfect for paleoecological studies and paleoenvironmental reconstructions.
+- Snails in paleoecology: These snails have some properties that make them perfect for paleoecological studies and paleoenvironmental reconstructions.
 Learn more about this [HERE].

-- The land snails from Itaboraí Basin: The forests surrounding this ancient Brazilian hydro-thermal basin harbored a curious fauna of land snails.
+- Land snails from Itaboraí Basin: The forests surrounding this ancient Brazilian hydro-thermal basin harbored a curious fauna of land snails.
 Learn more about it [HERE].

 - Bynesian and pyrite decay: Poor storage facilities in museum collections can lead to these two problems.
 To know how it happens and how to avoid (or correct) them, click [HERE].

-- Type catalogs: Museum collection usually house extremely important specimens called “types”.
+- Type catalogues: Museum collection usually house extremely important specimens called “types”.
 To know more about them and see some examples from my research, click [HERE].

 - Video games for animal conservation: Video games have a natural potential for education and this could be harnessed into a force for animal conservation.
 You can read more about this [HERE].

 - Nesting behavior in early birds: The nesting strategies of modern birds did not take form in a single step.
 Fossil theropod dinosaurs and early birds can tell us a lot about how it came to be.
 See a little part of this story [HERE].